 We all knew Sunny is fiery, and he speaks his mind.
 But did we miss something about the many clubs he played for?
 Oliseh pulled on the jersey of 9 clubs in his 17 year career.
 The longest he stayed at any club was four years: at RFC Liege, his first European team (1990-94), and Borussia Dortmund (2000-04).
 The other teams were one and two year stops.
 What drove a talented player like Oliseh from one team to another?
 Sunny was almost a once-in-a-generation player; what factors turned this genius-on-the-ball into a nomad?

 The same scenario repeated itself when the former Nigeria international transited to management; from Eupen to Vervietois, to the Nigeria national team, and Fortuna Sittard.
 It was always a case of ‘one season adios’.
-If we are not conversant with what went down at the first two places, the gap between Vervietois and the Nigerian jobs, and the stories of the last two jobs, are well known.
+If we are not conversant with what went down at the first two places, the gap between Vervietois and the Nigerian jobs; the stories of the last two jobs, at least, are well known.

 The Super Eagles job was a big opportunity.
 The talent base was there, the reputation was there.
 I watched Sunny at training, studied his first game and instantly saw the makings of a great coach.
 A little patience with the system he knew very well would, maybe, have served him well.